Pr3mR4jendran/CS506-Project---Analyzing-Lifestyle-and-Demographic-Risk-Factors-of-Diabetes-with-BRFSS-Data/README.md

 Collectively, these plots will deliver:
 - A clear view of geographic, demographic, and lifestyle trends in the BRFSS dataset.
 - Intuitive representations of model performance (confusion matrix, ROC/PR).
-- Uncover the underlying data structure with unsupervised methods (PCA/t-SNE).

 ## Test Plan